Th3ThirdMan/dublin-city-walks/README.md

   * The Walks Page consists of a primary 40em image with an eye-catching text description of the best walks available to anyone who visits the site.

+  * There is a varied amount of imagery depicting the landscape, but there is context to each location drawing from Irish literature to scenic vistas.
+This gives the reader a sense of not only the prospect of a nice walk, but an historical outlay of what's worth visiting in Dublin.

+  * Links at the base of the page give the visitor an option to visit the Gallery or Contact Page.

   <br><br>

   ## The Gallery Page